Automated De Novo Protein Design Optimization

 |---|---|---|---|

-| Proteina-Complexa | Binder Design | Flow-matching de novo binder generation with beam search | Active — 50 experiments complete |
+| Proteina-Complexa | Binder Design | Flow-matching de novo binder generation with beam search (protein + ligand binder modes) | Active: 50 protein + 20 ligand experiments |

-| AlphaFold2 | Scoring | Structure prediction & binding quality assessment (i_PAE, pLDDT) | Active — reward model in pipeline |
+| AlphaFold2 | Scoring | Structure prediction & binding quality assessment (i_PAE, pLDDT) for protein targets | Active: reward model for protein binders |

-| ProteinMPNN | Inverse Folding | Sequence redesign for designability evaluation | Available — in evaluate stage |
+| ProteinMPNN | Inverse Folding | Sequence redesign for designability evaluation (scRMSD) | Active: enabled in ligand binder evaluation |

-| BioEmu | Dynamics | Protein conformational ensembles — 1000s of structures/hour/GPU.
-Predicts folding stability (ΔG), captures domain motion & local unfolding | Planned — assess binder robustness to target flexibility |
+| BioEmu | Dynamics | Protein conformational ensembles, 1000s of structures/hour/GPU.
+Predicts folding stability (ΔG), captures domain motion & local unfolding | Planned: assess binder robustness to target flexibility |

 BioEmu (Microsoft Research, Science 2025) generates conformational ensembles 10,000–100,000× faster than molecular dynamics.
 A designed binder must work not just against the crystal structure, but across the target's dynamic conformations.
 BioEmu can generate these ensembles in minutes, enabling the agent to test binder robustness as part of the design loop.